Gilgel Gibe III Dam: Design

 The initial design of the dam foresaw a rock-fill dam.
-However, due to difficulties with obtaining proper and sufficient insurance coverage for the rock-fill dam, the design has been changed to roller-compacted concrete.
+However, due to difficulties with obtaining proper and sufficient insurance coverage for the rock-fill dam, the design was changed to roller-compacted concrete.

 Benefits

-The main benefit of the dam will be electricity generation that is both renewable and dispatchable.
-It is expected to supply about half of its power to Ethiopia and export the other half to Kenya (500 MW), Sudan (200 MW) and Djibouti (200 MW).
-However, no Power Purchase Agreements have been signed yet between Ethiopia and any of these countries.
+The main benefit of the dam is electricity generation that is both renewable and dispatchable.
+It was forecast to supply about half of its power to Ethiopia and export the other half to Kenya (500 MW), Sudan (200 MW) and Djibouti (200 MW).
+However, there were long delays in making Power Purchase Agreements.
 Only Kenya signed a Memorandum of Understanding to purchase electricity from the dam.
 Financing for a transmission line to Kenya was approved by the World Bank in July 2012.

 Access to the electricity grid in Ethiopia currently is very low.
 Less than 2% of Ethiopia's rural population, which accounts for 85% of the total population, have access to the grid.
 With the support of the World Bank the government is carrying out an ambitious project to expand rural electricity access.
 In 2003, low generation capacity combined with a severe drought caused power cuts lasting 15 hours twice a week for a period of six months, costing an estimated $200 million in economic output.
 In 2008 and 2009, Ethiopia again experienced power cuts and brownouts.
-According to the International Rivers Network the power cuts were caused by drought, since almost all electricity generation in Ethiopia is hydroelectric.
+According to the International Rivers Network the power cuts were caused by drought, because almost all electricity generation in Ethiopia is hydroelectric.

 According to the same source, despite an increase in access to the electric grid, electricity consumption is likely to remain low for the foreseeable future due to the prevailing level of poverty.
-Even without the Gibe III hydro plant, according to one source Ethiopia had a surplus installed capacity of 400 megawatts.
-Under Ethiopia's current development plans it is said that the country will be more than 95% dependent on hydroelectric power.
-Ethiopia also predicted that the electricity power exports can bring about $407 million a year for the country and this amount is well above the country's most valuable coffee export.
+Even without the Gibe III hydro plant, according to one source, Ethiopia had a surplus installed capacity of 400 megawatts.
+Under Ethiopia's current development plans it is said the country will be more than 95% dependent on hydroelectric power.
+Ethiopia has predicted that electricity exports will generate around $407 million revenue per year, exceeding the value of the country's next most valuable export, coffee.

-A secondary benefit of the project will be flood protection.
+A secondary benefit of the project is flood protection.
 In 2006, a flood claimed the lives of at least 360 people and thousands of livestock in the lower Omo River basin.
-Allegedly, a further benefit would be a reduction in the impact of droughts, presumably through the planned large, Ethiopian-owned irrigated sugar plantations.
+A further benefit is the reduction in the impact of droughts, including through large state-owned irrigated sugar plantations.